Cloud Security: Are you Ready?

 Companies are moving toward Cloud Computing

-The public cloud computing market is growing rapidly at around 25% per year.
+The public cloud computing market (mostly Amazon AWS and Microsoft Azure) is growing rapidly at around 25% per year.
 However, many obstacles exist and because of those obstacles, companies are moving toward hybrid architectures using both private and public cloud for different types of applications and data.
-There is a reluctance to use public clouds for critical, regulated and private data due to cloud computing security concerns.
+There is a reluctance to use public clouds for critical, regulated and private data due to cloud computing (AWS, Azure or Google security) concerns.

 Cloud Computing Security is the Number One Concern when Using Cloud Hosting

 Seventy seven (77%) percent of those surveyed in a recent cloud survey said cloud computing security is their number one concern.
 Securing data in both of the leaders (Amazon AWS security and Microsoft Azure security) infrastructures are of great concern to customers.
 The customer’s obligation to protect data is no less when using a public cloud, but how to protect that data is confusing at best.
 Though security solutions do exist to protect these environments, the challenge is higher to protect the cloud.

 Security Concerns are causing a Move Toward Hybrid Architectures